stefan-kolb/nucleus/README.md

 Nucleus::VersionDetector.api_versions
 ```

-3) Instantiate the AdapterResolver for the desired API version:
+3) Instantiate an `AdapterResolver` for the desired API version:

 ```ruby
 resolver = Nucleus::AdapterResolver.new('v1')